Our team - Collusion

 Rachel Drury, Founder / Director (she/her)

 Rachel is a creative producer, fundraiser and strategist.
 After 15 year’s working for Arts Council England at a senior level, leading on place-making and partnerships in the East of England, Rachel was curious as to why Cambridge was not playing a more central role in the art tech sector.
-Her six month sabbatical at the Universtity of Cambridge Computer Lab lead to the creation of Collusion to address this latent opportunity.
-Connecting with her leadership of Collusion, Rachel is a Senior Research Fellow at Norwich University of the Arts and has an MA in Arts Management and BA in European Philosophy & Literature, both from Anglia Ruskin University.
+Her six month sabbatical at the University of Cambridge Computer Lab lead to the creation of Collusion to address this latent opportunity.
+Rachel has an MA in Arts Management and BA in European Philosophy & Literature, both from Anglia Ruskin University.

 Rich Hall, Director / Lead Creative Technologist (he/him)

 Since joining Collusion in 2017, Rich has been supporting artists to explore and realise their ideas through tech.
 He’s a creative producer and computer scientist who leads on the technical production and delivery of our projects.
-Rich is also a Senior Research Fellow at Norwich University of the Arts at the Immersive Lab.
-He has a MSc in Computer Graphics & Virtual Environments and a BSc in Computer Science, both from the University of Hull.
+Rich has a MSc in Computer Graphics & Virtual Environments and a BSc in Computer Science, both from the University of Hull.

 Emily Cannell, General Manager (she/her)